VeenusLynn/CompLexify/README.md

 # CompLexify
-a compiler in flex &amp; bison for a lame fake language
+a baby compiler in flex &amp; bison for a lame fake language